Lime Kiln Live Hydrophone

 Research

 SMRU Consulting is conducting long-term acoustic research on ambient noise levels and marine mammal presence and activity at the site.
-The Lime Kiln hydrophone will play an integral part in the upcoming Vancouver Fraser Port Authority led shipping slow down trial in Haro Strait August to October 2017.
+The Lime Kiln hydrophone playa an integral part in the ongoing Vancouver Fraser Port Authority led shipping slow down in Haro Strait.
 Learn more about the slow trial trial in our blog post here.

 Outreach